dxw/playbook/playbook.md

 * PHP - [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)
 * Sass - [Sass Guidelines - Syntax and formatting](http://sass-guidelin.es/#syntax--formatting)

-#### Pull requests and code reviews
+#### Pull requests

-When you have finished a piece of work on a branch you should make a pull request and ask for your code to be reviewed.
+When you have finished a piece of work on a branch you should [make a pull request](https://help.github.com/articles/using-pull-requests/) using the projects GitHub page.

+A good pull request should:
+* Be created by the authoring developer
+* Meet all of the acceptance criteria on the associated story
+* Focus on the single problem at hand, inclusion of anything else will make it much harder to merge
+* Include appropriate detail to assist the reviewer as much as possible

+#### Code reviews
 Code reviews are important to help maintain consistency in the code we write, ensure we push well-reasoned and bug-free code to production, and help each other learn throughout a project.

-Pull requests should be made when a feature is completed by a developer at the same time that it is passed to a delivery manager to review.
-Once the reviewing developer, delivery manager, and client are happy with the feature, it can then be merged with the `master` branch and deployed to production.

 When performing a code review, you should look to make sure:

 * You cannot see any code that could give rise to a security vulnerability
 * The story has been implemented clearly and maintainably